H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 **Queries as projections plus joins.**
 Incoming queries are embedded and used to probe relevant collections.
 This effectively projects each query into the appropriate subset of \(H_{\text{App}}\), retrieves nearby vectors with respect to the inner‑product‑induced similarity measure, and returns documents and metadata.
 For resource‑ and benefits‑related flows, Ms. Jarvis then uses metadata (such as `local_resource_id`, `county`, `ZIP`, `worldview_id`, and `gbim_entity`) to join that unstructured context against `local_resources` and GBIM, enforcing that any recommended program or facility has concrete, structured backing and a verification state, and that RAG answers can be traced back to specific entities and rows.

 In the entangled `/search` path, the same projections and joins occur, but similarity scores from multiple collections are further modulated by a `wv_entangled_context` envelope that encodes domains, principles, GBIM entities, and GeoDB features.
 This creates an explicitly WV‑biased projection of the query neighborhood before it is used to assemble context for the ensemble.
+Under a change of Tacet, the subset of collections and the strength of these entanglement envelopes would be retuned, effectively applying a different “key” to the same underlying Hilbert‑space structure.

 This mapping allows Ms. Jarvis’s memory to be described both geometrically, in terms of subsets and projections of a Hilbert space, and operationally, in terms of concrete collection queries, metadata filters, entanglement envelopes, RAG calls, and joins to structured registries.